Akron police shoot woman during chase - NewsBreak

 When police arrived, they say a witness flagged them down and pointed them in the direction of a female suspect.

-A handgun, which police believe belonged to the suspect, was recovered at the scene, according to authorities.
-The suspect has not been identified.Winning Mega Millions sold in Northeast Ohio
+A handgun that police believe belonged to the suspect was recovered at the scene, according to authorities.
+The suspect has not been identified.1 dead, 1 in custody after incident near Triangle Park

 The situation is under investigation.
 The Ohio Bureau of Criminal Investigation is handling the case.

 The officer involved has been on the force for 2 years.
-He’s on paid administrative leave, which is standard.
-He was not hurt.
+He is now on paid administrative leave, which is standard procedure.
+He was not hurt in the incident.